What Size Truck Do You Need to Pull a 30-Ft Travel Trailer? 5 Great Options!

 Toyota Tundra

 The Toyota Tundra is a powerful truck with some of the best towing capacity numbers among its peers.
-It’s able to tout a lot of upgrades that it has received lately, however, the basic truck design itself is quite old, almost 10 years old actually.
+It’s able to tout a lot of upgrades that it has received lately, especially after the new line entered the market.
+Previous generations had an old design, but the new Tundra is a new creature.

 That combo is an interesting mix, and this truck works best for those looking for a workhorse vehicle.
 It doesn’t have the newest luxuries, but it does a great job towing and taking things off-road.
 That kind of power makes it one of the best if not the best full size pickup truck to pull a 30 foot trailer.

-The Tundra features a 5.7 Liter V8 engine that is quite powerful.
+The new Tundra comes with a 3.4L twin-turbo V6, replacing the 5.7 Liter V8 engine.
+This new engine is quite powerful.
 This is really the reason that it stands out among some of the others in this space.
 The extra power lets you have a little bit less concern when you need to pull a full sized travel trailer.

-It doesn’t even matter what trim package you pick with the Tundra.
+In the past, it didn’t matter which Tundra you bought.
+They all had the same towing.
+Now, it’s different.
 This is one of the most frustrating parts of buying a new vehicle today, there are many different options so the stats listed may not apply to the trim package that you are buying.

 While some trailers may push up towards 8,000 pounds; the Tundra’s capability to tow 10,000 pounds gives you that added cushion that you won’t have with other vehicles.